Close Menu

 Power SaaS Management and Optimization with Zylo Integrations

-SMP integrations are key to enabling visibility into and the optimization of your SaaS portfolio.
-And it goes without saying that if you don’t know everything you have, it’s impossible to manage.
+And that’s the inside scoop on Zylo’s flexible integration options!
+No matter which type you choose, integrations into your SaaS management platform are key to enabling visibility into and the optimization of your SaaS portfolio.
+It goes without saying that if you don’t know everything you have, it’s impossible to manage.

-Zylo’s Discovery Engine is unmatched in the market, powered by more than six years of data and $1 trillion in spend under management.
+Zylo’s Discovery Engine is unmatched in the market, powered by more than seven years of data and $1 trillion in spend under management.

 • Find and classify all of your SaaS applications with an AI-powered matching model